tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 method you are trying to optimize.

 You have to write your compiler to reason about all of this stuff but also have really bounded compile times.
 So you have heuristics.
+For example, here is Michael Pollan's inliner heuristic:

+> *Inline methods.
+Mostly small.
+Not too many.*

 I did a survey of a bunch of compilers, mostly JIT compilers, to see what their inlining heuristics look like.
 I also read (skimmed) some papers to see what